viamrobotics/docs/docs/tutorials/projects/build-an-outdoor-rover.md

 Drive your [robot programmatically](/tutorials/get-started/try-viam-sdk/), use a [color detector](/tutorials/services/try-viam-color-detection/) or a [machine learning object detector](/services/vision/detection/) to interact with the environment.
 Check out our [Python SDK documentation](https://python.viam.dev/) (or another SDK in the language of your choice) and start planning how you'll use your sturdy outdoor rover to do real things!

-If you're adding a camera, GPS, planning on using Viam's Navigation Service, or want to attach a solar panel and charge controller - this is all fairly plug and play with Viam and is covered in the [Viam documentation](https://docs.viam.com).
+If you're adding a camera, GPS, planning on using Viam's navigation service, or want to attach a solar panel and charge controller - this is all fairly plug and play with Viam and is covered in the [Viam documentation](https://docs.viam.com).

 <div class="td-max-width-on-larger-screens">
   {{<imgproc src="/tutorials/outdoor-rover-boxbot/matt-done.png" resize="300x" declaredimensions=true alt="Matt working on project." class="alignleft" style="max-width: 250px">}}